+Next, is the Club Med Sandpiper Bay review of the restaurants and bars.
 There are three restaurants and two bars at this Club Med.
 Before arriving at Club Med we were under the assumption we would have multiple options on where to eat each day.
-On the website it says, “Gourmet dining and premium beverages: a variety of dining options are at your fingertips for breakfast, lunch, dinner, and any time in between.”
+On the website, it says, “Gourmet dining and premium beverages: a variety of dining options are at your fingertips for breakfast, lunch, dinner, and anytime in between.”
 It also states that Soliel is “A waterfront restaurant featuring a gourmet menu.
-The outdoor restaurant with a view on the river is open all day long from 9.30am to 10.00pm.”
+The outdoor restaurant with a view of the river is open all day long from 9.30am to 10.00pm.”
 This is not true.
 Each restaurant has set hours with breaks in between.
 When Marketplace is closed, Soliel is open.
 Unless you make a reservation at Riverside, you only have one dining option at a time.

 There are many options for sports and other activities at the resort, but keep in mind many of these are on a schedule are only available at certain times.
 Our kids took part in the Kids Club, Mini Club Med a few times.
 My husband and I were not able to do many of the activities as most of the time the kids were with us.
 We did get to try the Stand Up Paddle Boards.
 My son and I did Aqua Gym a few times.
 He loved that!
 You can check the daily schedule of events on the Club Med app.

 There are multiple options for childcare and kid’s activities.
 Since our kids are ages 7 and 9 the only one we tried was the Mini Club Med, offered for kids ages 4-10.
+Here are my thoughts and the Mini Club Med Sandpiper Bay Review.
 The kids are divided into two age groups, 4- 7 years old and 8-10 years old.
 Our kids wanted to be together, but Club Med would not allow it.
 They claimed the group activities were set up for the kids of a certain size and it would not be safe nor would the staff be prepared to work with kids outside that age range.

 Our kids mostly found Mini Club Med boring and only went to a few activities.
 Thus, my husband and I have very little alone time.